-Dubai International Airport has built a new terminal and upgrade its existing terminal to handle such huge aircrafts and capacity.
-Emirates Airline itself has purchase more than 100 A380s, so the airport definitely need to have such larger airport to cope with the size of the planes and the number of passengers.
+Dubai International Airport has built a new terminal and upgrade its existing terminal to handle such huge aircraft and capacity.
+Emirates Airline itself has purchased more than 100 A380s, so the airport definitely needs to have such a larger airport to cope with the size of the planes and the number of passengers.

 In Kuala Lumpur International Airport, an upgrade has been done in one of its gateway to allow passengers to board the Emirates Airline as well as Malaysia Airline’s A380.

 This will be my first time taking the superjumbo so I can not tell how comfortable the flight would be, but pretty excited.
 While arriving early at the airport, I was the first few passengers to check-in and wish to bounce to Business Class for free (by luck!) or use my Emirates Skywards Points.
 Taking more than a 7-hours flight to Dubai, 8-hours hangover for transit and another 8 hours to Dublin can be very exhausting and cause jet lag if there is not enough sleep.
 Unfortunately, the seats are fully taken after asking the airline crew for leftover seats.

 When I entered into the upper deck of the plane, I was amazed by how grand the plane was on its interior design.
 The good news was my selected window seat is so spacious, for Economy Class with bigger legroom compared to 747 and got only 2 seats on the window side.

 I also have my own personal storage compartment next to the window that is only available on its upper deck, which give plenty of space to keep my passport, boarding pass, charger and handphone.
 There is so much room for me to lean on and have a good night sleep.
 It also has a big window that I can see the beautiful night view of Burj Khalifa before arriving at the airport.
 So I guess there is a no-need for an upgrade after all.